Which Course Should I Attend?

 Hopefully we’ve answered all your questions surrounding Paediatric First Aid and First Aid at Work.

-- First Aid at Work covers adult first aid provision.
+- First Aid at Work covers from 18 years of age, into adulthood.

 - If, as a first aider, you are responsible for both children and adults in the workplace, you must undertake both sets of first aid training.

-- We provide Paediatric First Aid and First Aid at Work in an Ofqual regulated 3 day combined course.
+- We provide Paediatric First Aid and First Aid at Work in an Ofqual regulated 2 day Blended Learning combined course.